-- Excellence, by upholding high standards for students, faculty, and staff
+- Excellence: Upholding high standards for students, faculty, and staff

-- Creativity, by encouraging fearless expression in arts and life
+- Creativity: Encouraging bold expression in art and life

 Creativity is Our Tradition

-The Institute of American Indian Arts (formally known as the Institute of American Indian and Alaska Native Culture and Arts Development) is one of 37 tribal colleges located in the United States.
-IAIA is accredited by the Higher Learning Commission (HLC) and the National Association of Schools of Art and Design (NASAD).
-IAIA is a member of the American Indian Higher Education Consortium.
+The Institute of American Indian Arts (formally known as the Institute of American Indian and Alaska Native Culture and Arts Development) is one of 37 tribal colleges in the United States.
+IAIA is accredited by the Higher Learning Commission (HLC) and is a member of the American Indian Higher Education Consortium (AIHEC).